Information for Australia Award Scholarship students

 Final Departure Date

-Please complete the Completion Travel Form and return to the International Office at least 6 weeks prior to your departure date.
+Please complete the Completion Travel Form and return to the International Office along with a copy of your passport at least 6 weeks prior to your departure date.
 You must depart prior to the date your visa expires or within 30 days of completion of your studies, whichever comes first.
 Travel will be booked to the regional or international airport closest to your home city by the most direct route and will be the "best fare of the day".

 The University of Newcastle Global Alumni Network is made up of a